MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/career-coach.md

 ##### Course catalog documents formatting and schema

-The documents need to include be in CSV format with a maximum size of 18 MB.
+The documents need to be in CSV format with a maximum size of 18 MB.
 The document must contain the required fields **course title** and **course ID**.
 Including the recommended fields improves the experience for students by returning better search results and skill identification.

 > [!NOTE]
 > Start with the sample course catalog document to get started.
-Download the sample course catalog. [where is the catalog sample]
+Download the sample course catalog. where is the catalog sample

 | Name             | Status      | Type   | Description |
 |------------------|-------------|--------|-------------|